Thompson submachine gun: Combat use

-In the Malayan Campaign, the Burma Campaign and the Pacific Theater, Lend-Lease-issue Thompsons were used by the British Army, Indian Army, Australian Army infantry and other Commonwealth forces.
+In the Malayan campaign, the Burma campaign, and the Pacific theater, Lend-Lease-issue Thompsons were used by the British Army, Indian Army, Australian Army, and other Commonwealth forces.
 They used the Thompson extensively in jungle patrols and ambushes, where it was prized for its firepower, though it was criticized for its hefty weight and poor reliability.
 In New Guinea, the Thompson was the only submachine gun available to the Australian Army for most of the vital Kokoda Track campaign in 1942.
 It became so prized that soldiers routinely picked up Thompson guns dropped by killed or wounded comrades.
 However, the weight of the ammunition and difficulties in supply eventually led to its replacement in Australian Army units in 1943 by Australian-made submachine guns, the Owen and Austen.
 Thompsons were also given to the Royal Australian Air Force and Royal Australian Navy.

 In Burma and India, British forces largely replaced the Thompson with the Sten gun.
 New Zealand commando forces in the South Pacific campaign initially used Thompsons but switched them for the more reliable, lighter, and more accurate Owen during the Solomon Islands and Guadalcanal campaigns.
 The U.S. Marines also used the Thompson as a limited-issue weapon, especially during their later island assaults.
 The Thompson was soon found to have limited effect in heavy jungle cover, where the low-velocity .45 bullet would not penetrate most small-diameter trees or protective armor vests.
-(In 1923, the Army had rejected the .45 Remington–Thompson, which had twice the energy of the .45 ACP).
+(In 1923, the Army had rejected the .45 Remington–Thompson, which had twice the energy of the .45 ACP.)
 In the U.S. Army, many Pacific War jungle patrols were originally equipped with Thompsons in the early phases of the New Guinea and Guadalcanal campaigns, but soon began employing the Browning Automatic Rifle in its place as a point defense weapon.

-The Army introduced the U.S. M3 and M3A1 submachine guns in 1943 with plans to produce the latter in numbers sufficient to cancel future orders for the Thompson, while gradually withdrawing it from the first-line service.
+The Army introduced the U.S. M3 and M3A1 submachine guns in 1943 with plans to produce the latter in numbers sufficient to cancel future orders for the Thompson, while gradually withdrawing it from first-line service.
 However, due to unforeseen production delays and requests for modifications, the M3/M3A1 never replaced the Thompson, and purchases continued until February 1944.
 Though the M3 was considerably cheaper to produce, at the end of World War II, the Thompson, with a total wartime production of over 1.5 million, outnumbered the M3/M3A1 submachine guns in service by nearly three to one.